1.Forming process scheme

 The external characteristic of the squeeze force exerted by the compound squeeze casting die on the molten metal is the reduction of the axial dimension, that is, the downward displacement of the upper die.
 During the descending process, the upper die is subjected to the reaction force of the hard shell layer condensed by the molten metal and the isostatic pressure of the molten metal.
 If the extrusion pressure is insufficient or the direction of the applied force changes, the molten metal will be subject to unstable stress.
 Therefore, for the composite extrusion forming technology of large parts, due to the large pressurized area, the analysis of the upper die displacement curve is helpful to make an intuitive judgment on the extrusion effect, At the same time, it can also verify whether the floating die works normally and whether the molten metal is extruded smoothly.

-During the extrusion of the upper die, the displacement sensor is used to record the displacement of the movable beam during the squeeze casting process, and the real-time display is shown in Figure 8.
+During the extrusion of the upper die, the displacement sensor is used to record the displacement of the movable beam during the squeeze, and the real-time display is shown in Figure 8.
 The accuracy of the sensor is 0.01mm.

 Since the upper mold is fixedly connected with the movable beam through the upper mold base, the displacement of the movable beam is equal to the displacement of the upper mold.
 The curve of the downward displacement of the upper die versus time from the completion of molten metal filling to the end of extrusion is obtained, as shown in Figure 9.